kasvith/blog/content/posts/how-we-created-a-realtime-patient-monitoring-system-with-go-and-vue.md

 ## We got a real device

-After playing with programmer guides for Mindray Bedside Monitor(it was common in the hospital, so we picked it up) we made a small prototype to decode hl7 messages.
+After playing with [programmer guide for Mindray](https://www.mindraynorthamerica.com/cmsAdmin/uploads/h-046-004990-00-1-0_a-series-communication-protocol-interface-guide_003.pdf) Bedside Monitor(it was common in the hospital, so we picked it up) we made a small prototype to decode hl7 messages.
 It could correctly decode hl7 messages and convert data to JSON correctly.
 We made this using Unsolisticated Result Interface defined in the Programmer Manual.

 {{< figure class="align-center" src="/img/covid19-rpms-go-vue/mindray-bedside-monitor.png" caption="Mindray uMec10" >}}